developersCradle/java-programming-masterclass/README.md

 ![JAVA ENGINEER](pic.jpg)

 All course material from Java Programming.
 Java 17 will be used.
-Masterclass for Software Developers by **Tim Buchalka**
+Masterclass for Software Developers by **Tim Buchalka**.

 Contains my own notes with some course material to enforce learning experience.